Unhyphenated/tribute-fcc/README.md

 # tribute-fcc
-A freecodecamp tribute page assignment.
+Create a tribute page using HTML and CSS.